As a mother of three, I know firsthand how challenging and rewarding parenting can be.

 Letting Them Take Risks

-- Start small: Begin with small risks, like climbing on playground equipment or riding a bike with training wheels.
-This will help your child develop confidence and a sense of adventure.
+Start with manageable challenges, such as climbing on playground equipment or riding a bike with training wheels.
+These small risks gradually build your child’s confidence and their sense of adventure.